dasza-prog/flights/README.md

 # Flights
 ## Desciption
-A web application which shows all flights and has a booking system feature as well.
+A web application which shows all flights and has a flight booking system feature as well.

 ## Tech Stack
 Backend: C#, ASP.NET Core